Feature Selection: A Data Perspective

-Most of existing sparse learning based approaches build a learning model with the help of class labels.
+Most of existing sparse learning based approaches build a learning model with the supervision of class labels.
 The feature selection phase is derived afterwards on the sparse feature coefficients.
-However, since labeled data is costly and time-consuming to obtain, unsupervised sparse learning based feature selection has received increasing attention in recent years~\citep{cai2010unsupervised,yang2011l2,hou2011feature,li2012unsupervised,qian2013robust,liu2014global,du2015unsupervised}.
-Multi-Cluster Feature Selection (MCFS)~\citep{cai2010unsupervised} is one of the first unsupervised feature selection algorithm using sparse learning techniques.
-Without class labels to guide the feature selection process, MCFS proposes to select features that can cover the multi-cluster structure of data where spectral analysis is used to measure the correlation between different features.
+However, since labeled data is costly and time-consuming to obtain, unsupervised sparse learning based feature selection has received increasing attention in recent years.
+Multi-Cluster Feature Selection (MCFS)~\cite{cai2010unsupervised} is one of the first attempts.
+Without class labels to guide the feature selection process, MCFS proposes to select features that can cover multi-cluster structure of the data where spectral analysis is used to measure the correlation between different features.

-MCFS consists of three steps: (1) the spectral clustering step; (2) sparse coefficient learning step; and (3) feature selection step.
-In the first step, spectral clustering~\citep{chan1994spectral,ng2002spectral} is applied on the dataset to detect cluster structure.
-It first constructs a $k$-nearest neighbor graph to capture the local geometric data structure and then gets the graph affinity matrix $\mat{S}$, where $k$ is a predefined parameter.
-There are many different ways to define the affinity matrix.
-Typical ways include 0-1 weighting, heart kernel weighting (RBF) and dot-product weighting.
-For example, if the affinity matrix is built by the heart kernel weighting scheme, $\mat{S}$ is computed as follows:
+MCFS consists of three steps.
+In the first step, it constructs a $p$-nearest neighbor graph to capture the local geometric structure of data and gets the graph affinity matrix $\mat{S}$ and the Laplacian matrix $\mat{L}$.
+Then a flat embedding that unfolds the data manifold can be obtained by spectral clustering techniques.

-where $\mat{x}_{i}$ and $\mat{x}_{j}$ are connected instances in the $k$-nearest neighbor graph and the bandwidth $\sigma$ is a predefined parameter.
-Then, the graph laplacian matrix is defined as $\mat{L}=\mat{D}-\mat{S}$, where $\mat{D}$ is a diagonal matrix with its diagonal element $\mat{D}(i,i)=\sum_{j}\mat{S}(i,j)$.
-With the graph laplacian matrix, the flat embedding that unfolds the data manifold can be obtained by solving the following generalized eigen-problem:

-Let $\mat{E}=\{\mat{e}_{1},\mat{e}_{2},...,\mat{e}_{K}\}$ denote the eigenvectors of the above eigen-problem w.r.t. the smallest $K$ eigenvalues.
-Each column of $\mat{E}$, i.e., $\mat{e}_{i}$ denotes the $i$-th embedding of the data $\mat{X}$, and $K$ denotes the intrinsic dimensionality of the data that is usually set to the number of clusters if it is known in advance.